Strength By Fitness

 My Coach reflection.

-Oat milk and almond milk do incredibly well in this study and while they are good milk alternative choices I really don’t agree with the assessment that they are on par with soy milk for nutritional content.
-Just look at the above picture, seeing almond milk and oat milk neck and shoulder with soy milk is a surprise for me.
+Oat milk and almond milk do incredibly well in this study, and while they are good milk alternative choices because of their incredibly low environmental impact, I really do not agree with the assessment that they are on par with soy milk for nutritional content.

-Not to mention that over in the study in one graph almond milk is ranked as having a higher nutritional improvement as the replacement to cow milk even when compared to soy milk, which I can not agree with seeing how almond milk contain less nutrients relative to soy milk.
 It is true that almond milk ranks higher in a couple of nutrients, calcium being one of them, but calcium is abundant in soy milk too, not to mention in plant-based foods in general.
-So the better plant-based milk choice in general for most people is soy milk.
+So, the better plant-based milk choice in general for most people is soy milk.

 Why am I saying this?